Skip to content

 Rejected

-Use standard accounting terminology — Net Profit, Gross Revenue, Accounts Receivable, Operating Expenses — for professional credibility
+Standard accounting terminology — Net Profit, Gross Revenue, Accounts Receivable

 Chosen

-Use plain language — 'You Kept' instead of Net Profit, 'Owed to You' instead of Accounts Receivable, 'Spent' instead of Operating Expenses
+Plain language — 'You Kept' instead of Net Profit, 'Owed to You' instead of Accounts Receivable

-Research showed that truckers who feel confused by an interface abandon it within a week.
-Michael doesn't need to learn accounting — he needs to know if he made money this week.
+Truckers who feel confused by an interface abandon it within a week.
 'You Kept: $2,847' communicates instantly.
-'Net Profit: $2,847' requires a mental translation step that creates friction every single time.
+'Net Profit: $2,847' requires a mental translation step every single time.

 Impact